Physica Active is a group physiotherapy class with an individualised exercise program tailored specifically to your requirements.

 Comfortable gym clothing.
 Please bring a towel and a bottle of water to your Physica Active session.

 Is Physica Active covered under my private health insurance?

-From 1st April 2019 the Private Health Insurance (PHI) rules are changing and Health Insurers will no longer be permitted to provide a rebate for ‘Pilates’ classes.
+From 1st April 2019, the Private Health Insurance rules are changing, and Health Insurers will no longer be permitted to provide a rebate for ‘Pilates’ classes.
 These changes have been brought in as part of the Governments review into Natural Therapies and their subsequent removal from claimable items through Health insurance.
 The reform of Natural Therapies was designed to eliminate rebates for non-evidence-based therapies, and not intended to impact Physiotherapy.
 The Australian Physiotherapy Association (APA) has lobbied hard for Physiotherapy and has recently confirmed that “Pilates-informed exercises prescribed by a Physiotherapist as part of an individualised program will continue to receive rebates in one-on-one, group and class settings”.

-Rest assured the service we offer at Physica is compliant with the new legislation, we currently provide individualised exercise programs to clients based on an assessment with a physiotherapist.
+Rest assured the service we offer at Physica is compliant with the new legislation; we currently provide individualised exercise programs to clients based on an assessment with a physiotherapist.
 Our programs utilise pilates based equipment in addition to RedCord and functional strength and conditioning.
 Sessions eligible for rebates by private insurers cannot consist solely of “Pilates” and therefore cannot be called Pilates.
 Our group physio exercise classes are now known as “Physica Active.”